Skip to main content

 Bone Health the Structural Foundation

 Your skeleton is a dynamic, living tissue that is constantly being broken down and rebuilt.
 Estrogen is a powerful protector of bone density, as it slows the rate of bone breakdown.
-This is why becomes a significant consideration during menopause, when estrogen levels naturally decline.
+This is why bone health becomes a significant consideration during menopause, when estrogen levels naturally decline.

 Because letrozole actively suppresses estrogen production, it is imperative to monitor the impact on your skeletal system.
 This ensures that while you are pursuing one therapeutic goal, you are also proactively safeguarding the structural integrity of your body for the long term.